 There are food security fears in the contested Abyei area, as well, amid high food prices and an influx of IDP returnees.
 Abyei straddles the Sudan/South Sudan border; which of the countries Abyei is part of may be determined in an October referendum.

-“Improved security and the anticipated referendum have prompted the IDPs to begin returning to [the] Abyei area,” states an Abyei Food Security Assessment report
+“Improved security and the anticipated referendum have prompted the IDPs to begin returning to [the] Abyei area,” states an Abyei Food Security Assessment report by FEWSNET.

 The IDP returns started after the deployment of the UN Interim Security Force for Abyei in mid-2011.
 From then until February 2013, at least 60,000 returnees from Warrap and Northern Bahr el Ghazal states have been registered.
 A further 30,000 IDPs are expected to return between March and June; “this is likely to increase levels of food insecurity because of further strain on already weak services and inability [of] people to meet their livelihoods needs,” notes FEWSNET.